s-bishnoi/shubham-bishnoi/README.md

 [<img src="./stuff/photo.png" width="150"/>](./stuff/photo.png)

 I'm an alumni from the University of Waterloo with a Statistics Honours degree and a Computer Science minor.
+Through my university degree I had the opprotunity to work with various companies in my co-operative education.
+For past year I have been working as a Data Engineer with the Business Intelligence and Reporting team in TD Bank.

-A few things that interest me are data visualization, A/B testing and working with databases.
-I aspire to teach Data Science and Ethics in the future.
-Few of my hobbies are painting, dancing and collecting lapel pins.
+A few things that interest me are **A/B/n Testing, Data Visualization, and Automating Data Flows**.
+I have always loved teaching and my goal in life is to be a Data Science professor.

+Fun fact: I love collecting lapel pins, ask me about my collection.

 # Contact Information